nextauthjs/next-auth/.github/ISSUE_TEMPLATE/typescript.md

 ## How to reproduce ☕️

 Help us help you by explaining here how to reproduce the doubt you're facing on how to use NextAuth.

+In case the types are wrong or could be improved, past screenshots here showcasing the complains/problems reported by the TS server.

 ## Contributing 🙌🏽